Agos95/sportchemy/docs/content/_index.md

       title: Match Cards
       subtitle:
       text_below: |
         A single match card can be displayed using the `sportchemy-match-card` shortcode.
-For example, this a be useful to show it in a post!
+For example, this can be useful to show it in a post!
       page_type: match
       # Choose how many pages you would like to display (0 = all pages)
       count: 6